faffhub/faff-cli/README.md

 Show a quick status report of the faff repo and today's private log.

 faff start
-Start recording time against an activity now.
+Start recording time against an bucket now.

 faff stop
-Stop the current activity.
+Stop the current bucket.

 faff log list
 List all the private log entries, with a summary of the hours recorded that day.